-- §11.201 Procedural Requirements for Application Submission - §11.202 Ineligible Applicants and Applications - §11.203 Public Notifications (§2306.6705(9)) - §11.204 Required Documentation for Application Submission - §11.205 Required Third Party Reports - §11.206 Board Decisions (§§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv)) - §11.207 Waiver of Rules

-SUBCHAPTER D

-- §11.301 General Provisions - §11.302 Underwriting Rules and Guidelines - §11.303 Market Analysis Rules and Guidelines - §11.304 Appraisal Rules and Guidelines - §11.305 Environmental Site Assessment Rules and Guidelines - §11.306 Property Condition Assessment Guidelines

-SUBCHAPTER E

-- §11.901 Fee Schedule - §11.902 Appeals Process - §11.903 Adherence to Obligations - §11.904 Alternative Dispute Resolution (ADR) Policy - §11.905.
-General Information for Commitments or Determination Notices - §11.906.
-Commitment and Determination Notice General Requirements and Required Documentation - §11.907.
-Carryover Agreement General Requirements and Required Documentation

-SUBCHAPTER F

-- §11.501 General - §11.502.
-Program Calendar for Supplemental Housing Tax Credits - §11.503 Maximum Supplemental Housing Tax Credits, Requests and Award Limits - §11.504 Competitive HTC Set-Asides. (§2306.111(d)) - §11.505 Supplemental Credit Allocation Process - §11.506 Procedural Requirements for Supplemental Credit Application Submission - §11.507 Required Documentation for Supplemental Credit Application Submission - §11.516 Supplemental Credit Applications Underwriting and Loan Policy - §11.517 Supplemental Credit Fee Schedule
+§11.201 Procedural Requirements for Application Submission

+§11.202 Ineligible Applicants and Applications

+§11.203 Public Notifications (§2306.6705(9))

+§11.204 Required Documentation for Application Submission

+§11.205 Required Third Party Reports

+§11.206 Board Decisions (§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv))

+§11.207 Waiver of Rules

+The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.

+SUBCHAPTER D. UNDERWRITING AND LOAN POLICY

+STATUTORY AUTHORITY.
+The repeal is made pursuant to Tex.
+Gov't Code §2306.053, which authorizes the Department to adopt rules.

+Except as described herein the repealed sections affect no other code, article, or statute.

+§11.301 General Provisions

+§11.302 Underwriting Rules and Guidelines

+§11.303 Market Analysis Rules and Guidelines

+§11.304 Appraisal Rules and Guidelines

+§11.305 Environmental Site Assessment and Guidelines

+§11.306 Scope and Cost Review Guidelines

+The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.

+SUBCHAPTER E. FEE SCHEUDLE, APPEALS, AND OTHER PROVISIONS 10 TAC §11.901-904

+STATUTORY AUTHORITY.
+The repealed sections affect no other code, article, or statute.

+§11.901 Fee Schedule

+§11.902 Appeals Process

+§11.903 Adherence to Obligations (§2306.6720)

+§11.904 Alternative Dispute Resolution (ADR) Policy

+The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.

+SUBCHAPTER F. SUPPLEMENTAL HOUSING TAX CREDITS

+STATUTORY AUTHORITY.
+The repealed sections affect no other code, article, or statute.

+§11.1001 General

+§11.1002 Program Calendar for Supplemental Housing Tax Credits

+§11.1003 Maximum Supplemental Tax Credits, Requests and Award Limits

+§11.1004 Competitive HTC Set-Asides (§2306.111(d))

+§11.1005 Supplemental Credit Allocation Process

+§11.1006 Procedural Requirements for Supplemental Credit Application Submission

+§11.1007 Required Documentation for Supplemental Credit Application Submission

+§11.1008 Supplemental Credit Applications Underwriting and Loan Policy

+§11.1009 Supplemental Credit Fee Schedule

-Attachment 2 Preamble, including required analysis, for proposed new 10 TAC Chapter 11, Qualified Allocation Plan
+Attachment 2 Preamble, including required analysis, for adoption of new 10 TAC Chapter 11, Qualified Allocation Plan

-The Texas Department of Housing and Community Affairs (the "Department") proposes new 10 TAC Chapter 11, Qualified Allocation Plan (QAP).
-The purpose of the proposed new section is to provide compliance with Tex.
-Gov't Code §2306.67022 and to update the rule to: clarify multiple definitions and the Administrative Deficiency process; update the Program Calendar; reduce thresholds for Proximity to Jobs so that more potential Development sites will be competitive; increase Eligible building costs to respond to a growing expenses; Eliminate subjective and difficult to review Neighborhood Risk Factors and Undesirable Site Features; Create alternative criteria for obtaining an Experience Certificate; Add automatic Supportive Housing and HUD Neighborhood Choice awards for specified regions of the State; provide for the use of 2023 Competitive Housing Tax Credits to assist 2021 Competitive Housing Tax Credit Applicants negatively impacted by the COVID-19 pandemic a.
-GOVERNMENT GROWTH IMPACT STATEMENT REQUIRED BY TEX GOV'T CODE §2001.0221.
+The Texas Department of Housing and Community Affairs (the "Department") adopts new 10 TAC Chapter 11, Qualified Allocation Plan (QAP), §11.1-11.10, 11.101, 11.201-11.207, 11.301-11.306, 11.901-11.907, and 11.1001-11.1009.
+The purpose of the new chapter is to provide compliance with Tex.
+Gov't Code §2306.67022 and to update the rule to: clarify multiple definitions and the Administrative Deficiency process; update the Program Calendar; reduce thresholds for Proximity to Jobs so that more potential Development sites will be competitive; increase Eligible building costs to response to growing expenses; eliminate subject and difficult to Review Neighborhood Risk Factors and Undesirable Site Features; create alternative criteria for obtaining an Experience Certificate; add automatic Supportive Housing and HUD Neighborhood Choice awards for specified regions of the State; and provide for the use of 2023 Competitive Housing Tax Credits to assist 2021 Competitive Housing Tax Applicants negatively impacted by the COVID-19 pandemic.

 Tex.
-Gov't Code §2001.0045(b) does not apply to the rule proposed for action for two reasons: 1) the state's adoption of the QAP is necessary to comply with IRC §42; and 2) the state's adoption of the QAP is necessary to comply with Tex.
+Gov't Code §2001.0045(b) does not apply to the rule for two reasons: 1) the state's adoption of the QAP is necessary to comply with IRC §42; and 2) the state's adoption of the QAP is necessary to comply with Tex.
 Gov't Code §2306.67022.
-The Department has analyzed this proposed rulemaking and the analysis is described below for each category of analysis performed.
+The Department has analyzed the rulemaking and the analysis is described below for each category of analysis performed.